lanisalt/digital-writing-folio/exercises.md

 # Week 5:
 ### what is emerging for you in your own piece toward assignments 2 & 3?
 I know that I'd like to write something personal - I really liked the personal aspects of my coding playground (including text messages, notes app notes, etc.) and I think I might do something that involves that, since I don't do a lot of personal writing.
 Maybe a poetry/prose anthology.
-I also like the idea of writing a classic linear hypertext, like a choose-your-own adventure story.
+I also like the idea of writing a classic linear hypertext, like a choose-your-own adventure story a la the Famous Five book my parents read to my sister and I growing up.

 ### What platform & tech does it require?
-I'm thinking Twine - it's been the easiest to use for me so far and I like the hypertext format, which was what the piece I did for my presentation 'c ya laterrrr' used.
+I'm thinking Twine - it's been the easiest to use for me so far and I like the hypertext format, which was what the piece I did for my presentation, 'c ya laterrrr' used.
 I could maybe do a puzzle, or some kind of virtual escape room.
 I don't really want to use Glitch or Github, as much fun as that was...

 ### Can you make it?
 I think so.
-I'll have to look more into what twine can do, but the premise seems achievable enough.
+I'll have to look more into what Twine can do, but the premise seems achievable enough.
 I don't want to do anything too crazy and bite off more than I can chew - I want it to stay simple so I can focus on developing my skills, rather than creating something super profound and stressing myself out.

 ### What else do you need to learn?
-More of the basics on coding, definitely.
-How to link multiplet twine passages to the same passage, maybe, how to add images properly so that they actually work (lol)
+More of the basics on coding, definitely -  How to link multiple twine passages to the same passage, how to add images properly so that they actually work (lol), how to change the CSS, etc.
 </p>

 # Week 6: Twine pt.
 2